i Overview of the US healthcare system

 Certification and accreditation

 Although they are ultimately responsible for granting certification, the Medicare and Medicaid programmes delegate much of this responsibility to private accreditation agencies and state 'survey agencies'.
 The two primary private accreditation bodies in the United States are the Joint Commission (TJC) (previously referred to as the Joint Commission on Accreditation of Health Care Organisations, or JCAHO), which surveys most hospitals and other healthcare institutions, and the American Osteopathic Association (AOA), which surveys osteopathic hospitals.
-Foreign healthcare organisations may be most familiar with Joint Commission International (JCI), affiliated with TJC.
+Foreign healthcare organisations may be most familiar with Joint Commission International, or JCI, affiliated with TJC.
 Compliance with TJC or AOA standards affords a hospital 'deemed status' as a certified provider under the Medicare programme, as well as the Medicaid programme, in most states.
 This means that a hospital is deemed to comply with the Medicare, and usually the Medicaid, requirements, if it complies with the applicable accreditation standards.
-Accreditation expires no later than three years from the date of the last survey of the hospital.
+Accreditation expires no later than three years from the date of the most recent survey of the hospital.
 The accreditation agencies can also resurvey hospitals on an unannounced basis.
-As noted above, accreditation also confers 'deemed status' for state licensure purposes in some jurisdictions.
+As noted above, accreditation also confers deemed status for state licensure purposes in some jurisdictions.

 Hospitals are not required to seek private accreditation.
 The process of seeking accreditation is lengthy and expensive.
 The accrediting bodies charge considerable fees for the survey process, and also sell a variety of consulting services to accredited hospitals.
 These fees will often run into hundreds of thousands of dollars per year.
 Some smaller organisations, seeking to reduce their expenses, forego accreditation and rely on the surveys by the state survey agencies.
 The federal Medicare programme has contracted with the state healthcare agency in every state (usually the Department of Public Health) to be the official state survey agency for the CMS.
 These state survey agencies will visit and approve the certification in the Medicare programme and do not charge the hospital, other than nominal licensing fees.